bekk/bekk-christmas/post/react/custom-hooks.md

 };
 ```

-Like all the pre-defined hooks in the `react` package, a Custom Hook's name should always start with the phrase "use", making them distinguishable from other concepts in our website. *Custom Hook* sounds hardcore, but luckily for us, it is really just a fancy way of saying *"a function containing other hooks and/or some additional logic"* (and remember: Hooks don't work in class components).
+Like all the pre-defined hooks in the `react` package, a Custom Hook's name should always start with the phrase "use", making them distinguishable from other concepts in our application. *Custom Hook* sounds tough, but luckily for us it's really just a fancy way of saying *"a function containing other hooks and/or some additional logic"* (and remember: Hooks don't work in class components).

 If you would like to use the `useLocalStorage` hook from above, you could easily do so like this: